atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 \
 t (
 .
 15 i
-“Unexpested indeed, " replied he,
-“has my appearance been to you, as “your perfidy was unexpested by mey y
-“but since I have caught you in the “arms of another lover, you may be “assured I shall no longer be imposed“ “by your artifices: I shall get y rid of you as fast: as poshble."
+Unexpested indeed, " replied he, has my appearance been to you, as your perfidy was unexpested by mey y but since I have caught you in the arms of another lover, you may be assured I shall no longer be imposed by your artifices: I shall get y rid of you as fast: as poshble."
 /
 -
 The astonishment of Sally, of Mr. Selby, and of lewson, vv^as now pretty